Thursday, 25 January 2024

 The 86th showing discipline under pressure, fire another volley

-The Ferozepore Sikhs eager, fire their first shots
+The Sikhs eager, fire their first shots

 The Badmashes falter and come to a complete standstill in the face of British Musketry